NREL/ResStock.github.io/docs/resources/explanations/Number_of_samples.md

 ### Accuracy versus Precision
 The approach to address uncertainty depends on the particulars of the housing stock being studied and the needs of the analysis.
 Many analyses will encounter a tradeoff between accuracy and precision.
 Some analyses may want a more specific estimate with lower precision as represented by a larger relative standard error and therefore wider 95% confidence interval.
 Others may want a less specific estimate that uses a broader sample but has higher precision as represented by a smaller relative standard error and 95% confidence interval.

-# TODO - center the table and title of the table
 Table of results from example: Site electricity consumption
 | --- | Sample Set A | Sample Set B |Sample Set C |Sample Set D |Sample Set E |Sample Set F |Sample Set G |
 | --- | --- | --- | --- | --- | --- | --- | --- |